-We only perform to the highest ethical standards possible.
+Whitworth Appraisals only performs to the highest ethical standards possible.
 We don't do assignments on contingency fees.
 That is, we don't agree to do an appraisal report and get paid only if the loan closes.
 We don't do assignments on percentage fees.
 This is probably the appraisal profession’s biggest no-no, because it would tend to make appraisers inflate the value of homes or properties to increase their paycheck.
 We don't do that.
 Other unethical practices may be defined by state law or professional societies to which an appraiser belongs.

 The Uniform Standards of Professional Appraisal Practice (USPAP) also defines as unethical the acceptance of an assignment that is contingent on "the reporting of a pre-determined result (e.g., opinion of value)," "a direction in assignment results that favors the cause of the client," "the amount of a value opinion," and other things.
 This means you can be assured we are working to objectively determine the home or property value.

 You can be assured we at Whitworth Appraisals will provide 100 percent ethical, professional service.
+We do what's right.